grows in the salty coastal beach sand

 - Not Threatened

-This plant grows on beaches and salt marshes throughout New Zealand.
-The leaves and stems have a strong celery flavour and can be used in cooking, soups and salads.
-It is more strongly flavoured than cultivated celery and should be used sparingly.
-It was an important green vegetable for early Māori and European settlers.
-A plant that fed the people who lived by the sea.
+Taste the air.
+Apium prostratum is wild relative of cultivated celery.
+Plant that tastes like coast.
+Grows on beaches and salt marshes throughout New Zealand.
+Leaves and stems have strong celery flavour.
+Can be used in cooking, soups and salads.
+More strongly flavoured than cultivated celery.
+Should be used sparingly.
+Important green vegetable for early Māori and European settlers.
+Plant that fed people who lived by sea.

-The plant has finely divided, fern-like leaves that are bright green and glossy.
-The stems are hollow and ribbed, similar to cultivated celery but thinner and more delicate.
-The small, white flowers are arranged in compound umbels, a characteristic of the carrot family.
-The plant flowers in summer, producing seeds that are dispersed by wind and water.
+Plant has finely divided, fern-like leaves.
+Bright green and glossy.
+Stems are hollow and ribbed.
+Similar to cultivated celery but thinner and more delicate.
+Small, white flowers arranged in compound umbels.
+Characteristic of carrot family.
+Flowers in summer.
+Producing seeds dispersed by wind and water.

 Native celery grows in saline or brackish conditions that would kill most plants.
-It has specialised adaptations for living in the coastal zone, including thick, waxy leaves that reduce water loss and salt glands that excrete excess salt.
-The plant can tolerate occasional inundation by seawater, but it cannot survive permanent submersion.
+Has specialised adaptations for living in coastal zone.
+Thick, waxy leaves reduce water loss.
+Salt glands excrete excess salt.
+Can tolerate occasional inundation by seawater.
+Cannot survive permanent submersion.

-The species is an important component of coastal ecosystems.
-It stabilises sand dunes and salt marshes, preventing erosion.
-Its roots bind the soil, and its foliage provides shelter for small animals.
+Species is important component of coastal ecosystems.
+Stabilises sand dunes and salt marshes.
+Preventing erosion.
+Roots bind soil.
+Foliage provides shelter for small animals.

-To find native celery is to walk the high tide line on a sandy beach.
-The beach is windy.
-The native celery grows, fern-like and glossy, strong celery smell in the air.
-A leaf is picked and tasted.
-The flavour is strong, salt-tinged.
-The plant does not know it fed the people.
-It does not know it holds the dune together.
+To find native celery is to walk high tide line on sandy beach.
+Beach is windy.
+Native celery grows, fern-like and glossy.
+Strong celery smell in air.
+Leaf is picked and tasted.
+Flavour is strong, salt-tinged.
+Plant does not know it fed people.
+Does not know it holds dune together.

-It just wants to grow where the land meets the water.
+It just wants to grow where land meets water.
 That is where it belongs.
+No one told it otherwise.